Ryan4Reed/job_assessments/OpenAgri/crawler/README.md

 The crawler will start fetching web pages, extracting useful data, and saving it to the local filesystem and the PostgreSQL database.

-## Notes

-- The `robots.txt` file of News24 is known to be faulty and is thus not being utilized in the current codebase.
-The crawler does not respect crawling restrictions specified in the `robots.txt` file.

-## Contributing

-Contributions are welcome!
-If you have suggestions or find any issues, please open an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.